auth0/docs/articles/multifactor-authentication/factors/email.md

 ## End user experience

-After the login step, users will be sent an email with a six-digit code that they'll need to enter to complete the authentication flow.
+After the login step, users will be presented with the most secure enabled factor.
+If they select 'Other login options', and then pick Email, they will be  sent an email with a six-digit code that they'll need to enter to complete the authentication flow.

 ![Email End User 1](/media/articles/multifactor-authentication/mfa-email.png)